 It is said that the lassi was invented around 1000 years ago, originating from the Punjab area in India.
 Back then when there were no fridges, farmers would make this drink by stirring cooled milk in clay pots and sweetening it with sugar.

 Lassi, enjoy it sweet or savoury

 Mango lassi is probably the most well-known variation of this drink.
 But a lassi doesn’t always have to be sweet, it can be savoury too, with salt and fresh herbs such as mint and coriander.

 How to make mango lassi at home

 Making a lassi is easy, and the addition of a couple of key ingredients will your lassi an authentic taste.
-I always add in the seeds from a crushed cardamom pod and a tablespoon of pistachio kernels.
+I always add the seeds from a crushed cardamom pod.
 Believe me, you can taste the difference.
 And for a little added sweetness, drop in a tablespoon of honey.Print

 - 2 cardamom pods crushed and seeds extracted